JeffreyShran/punfurl/README.md

 This implemention *does* record the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we fuzz for `v2` at the end it's a wasted request (or thousand!)

 The benefit of this approach is mainly time saving & reduced noise on the target server.
 Also, adding the logical ordering means that the few tests we complete (versus recursive brute-forcing) have a higher success rate than if it were randomised, although this is more notable for longer URL's than shorter one.

+It's not meant to be thorough, it's intended use is for time saving when mass scanning and to be suitable to be pipelined with other open source tooling.
+On a 6 part path you'd see a 91% reduction of generated URL's using my tool versus bruteforcing with something like FFUF.
+(64 vs 720)